 Applications for unpaid internships may receive an amount greater than those with paid internships.
 Campaign internships are not eligible for consideration.
 To view all eligibility guidelines, please view the full application.

-The deadline to apply for funding for summer and fall internships is April 1, 2022.
+The deadline to apply for funding for winter and spring internships is Sunday, November 27, 2022.